MicrosoftDocs/azure-management-docs/articles/azure-arc/system-center-virtual-machine-manager/remove-scvmm-from-azure-arc.md

 3. Search and select the VMM management server you want to remove from Azure Arc.

-4. Select Virtual machines under SCVMM inventory.
+4. Select **Virtual machines** under **SCVMM inventory**.

 5. Search and select the virtual machine where you have Guest Management enabled.

-6. Select Extensions.
+6. Select **Extensions**.

-7. Select the extensions and select Uninstall.
+7. Select the extensions and select **Uninstall**.

 ### Step 2: Disconnect the agent from Azure Arc

 Disconnecting the agent clears the local state of the agent and removes agent information from our systems.
-To disconnect the agent, sign-in and run the following command as an administrator/root account on the virtual machine.
+To disconnect the agent, sign in and run the following command as an administrator/root account on the virtual machine.

 ```powershell
     azcmagent disconnect --force-local-only